curlsloth/NYU-HPC-4-newbies/README.md

 # base                     /ext3/miniconda3
 # pytorch-ac8888        *  /ext3/miniconda3/envs/pytorch-ac8888
 ```
+The `*` sign indicates the currently activated environment:

 ### 5-2.
 Use `.bash` script to run a Python script ###

 Here is a simple python script `print_odd_even.py` for demo, which can be downloaded [here](https://github.com/curlsloth/NYU-HPC-4-newbies/blob/main/print_odd_even.py):